Blue-Peanuts/react-bubble-tiles/README.md

 # Bubble Tiles - A React Component for Interactive Grid of Circles

 Bubble Tiles is a customizable React component that creates an interactive grid of circles.
 These circles dynamically change in size based on their proximity to the mouse cursor.
-It's a fun and engaging way to display information or create interactive data visualizations.
+It's a simple but fun component to add to any website.

 ## Installation